 Moisture in the home is always an ominous sign.
 It practically always leads to structural damage if it is left unchecked as it rots wood and rusts many unprotected metals.
 Moreover, it can attract a great variety of pests including rodents, termites, fleas, silverfish, cockroaches, and other unwanted guests.
 Food and moisture are the two primary ingredients for any pest infestation.

-When termites are eating or tunnelling through a structure, they create moisture.
+When these insects are eating or tunnelling through a structure, they create moisture.
 This moisture is essential for the formation of the tunnel.
 It might be visible if it results in discolouration of some kind.
 But it will most likely be revealed in warped wood.
-If you notice that a window or door is hard to open or close, it could easily be due to moisture as a result of a termite infestation.
+If you notice that a window or door is hard to open or close, it could easily be due to moisture as a result of an infestation.

 How can I prevent termites before they enter my home?

-You will have to get a barrier of some kind to prevent the termites.
-The best kinds of prevention will be either a chemical termite barrier, a chemical reticulation termite barrier, or a physical barrier system (though the physical barrier is often used in conjunction with the chemical barriers).
+You will have to get a barrier of some kind.
+The best kinds of prevention will be either a chemical barrier, a chemical reticulation barrier, or a physical barrier system (though the physical barrier is often used in conjunction with the chemical barriers).

 - Not stacking wood up against the wall

-- Blocking off all penetration points with termite membranes, foams, and sealants
+- Blocking off all penetration points with membranes, foams, and sealants

-- Designing the home and extensions in line with termite prevention standards/codes
+- Designing the home and extensions in line with prevention standards/codes

 - Reducing all soil to wood contact around the home